 We are still working to improve our museum’s accessibility, pending funding.
 We will update this page with any changes.
 At present, this is how you’ll find our museum:

-• The main entrance is accessed via three steps, with one railing.
-Our second entrance is equipped with a mobility ramp.
-A small patch of gravel/earth must be navigated before entering the ramp.
-A small wedge helps to transition over the door’s 2-inch threshold.
+- The main entrance is accessed via three steps, with one railing.
+Due to construction, our mobility ramp is currently out of order.
+Our secondary entrance (located at the back of the building) currently provides users with a sturdy gravel path, with about a 1 inch threshold leading into the building.
 For security reasons, there is no doorknob at this entrance.
-Instead, please use our doorbell to let us know when you’ve arrived.
+Instead, please use our doorbell to the left to let us know when you’ve arrived.
 We will be more than happy to help.
+We will provide an update once this construction is complete.

 If you have any concerns prior to your visit, or suggestions for improvements, please contact us via email: waverleymuseum@gmail.com.